Labor Zionism: Decline and transformation

-A close relationship formed between the labor movement and the liberal leftist branch of General Zionism, and between the labor movement and the section of the Zionist leadership that bore direct responsibility for the Zionist enterprise, prior to the fourteenth Zionist Congress that met in Vienna in August 1925.
-Ze'ev Sternhell in his book “The Founding Myths of Israel: Nationalism, Socialism, and The Making of the Jewish state” states there was a close relationship with Arthur Ruppin, a Zionist historian and leader who, though in theory advocating capitalist agriculture, refused to entrust market forces with the production of agricultural settlements.
+Prior to the fourteenth Zionist Congress in Vienna in August 1925, the labor movement had formed close relationships with the liberal leftist branch of General Zionism and with the section of the Zionist leadership that was directly responsible for the Zionist enterprise.
+Zeev Sternhell in his book "The Founding Myths of Israel: Nationalism, Socialism, and The Making of the Jewish State" describes Labor's relationship with Arthur Ruppin, a Zionist historian and leader who, while advocating capitalist agriculture, refused to entrust market forces with the production of agricultural settlements.

 Already in the 1920s the Labor movement disregarded its socialist roots and concentrated on building the nation by constructive action.
 According to Tzahor its leaders did not "abandon fundamental ideological principles".
 However, according to Ze'ev Sternhell in his book The Founding Myths of Israel, the labor leaders had already abandoned socialist principles by 1920 and only used them as "mobilizing myths".

-The middle class allowed itself the freedom to stand aside and avoid any involvement in the political life of the Yishuv and the Zionist movement because the nationalist socialism in Palestine served to protect the private sector, They never felt the need for a single political system parallel with the Histradrut.
-The middle class's shortcomings emerged from the lack of any existential need to formulate an alternative to the ideology of the workforce.
+The middle class allowed itself the freedom to stand aside and avoid involvement in the political life of the Yishuv and the Zionist movement.
+Because nationalist socialism in Palestine did not pose a threat to the private sector, the middle class never felt the need for a united political organization parallel with the Histradrut or for the formulation of an alternative to Labor's ideology.

-In the 1930s for Jews living in a restricted manner facing various assimilation issues as well immense poverty in the United States, the Labor Zionism movement influenced some of their socialist ideals that some of them had hoped to live in.
-Jews in New York, during the Great Depression were attracted to socialism echoed through the liberalism of Roosevelt New deal.
+In the 1930s, Jews living in the United States facing various assimilation issues and restrictions as well as widespread poverty in the general population, were influenced by Labor Zionism's socialist ideals.
+Jews in New York during the Great Depression were attracted to the socialism echoed in the liberalism of Roosevelt New deal.
 Beth Wenger, illustrates the reactions of Jewish women to the economic downturn, their contribution to the family economy, and the general tendency to adhere only to the style of a wage-working husband in the American middle class.
-Deborah Dash Moore concludes in her book "At home in America", the generation influenced by such socialist ideals reconstructed Jewishness, molded it to suit a middle-class American mode, adapted it to the rigors of urban life, imbued it with Jewish feelings learned from their immigrant parents, and added it to the Jewish history chain.
+Deborah Dash Moore describes in her book "At Home in America" how the generation influenced by such socialist ideals reconstructed Jewishness, molded it to suit the American middle-class model, adapted it to the rigors of urban life, imbued it with Jewish feelings learned from their immigrant parents, and added it to the Jewish history chain.